Storage

 Create snapshot with storage

-You can create the snapshot of the current status of the storage in use.
+You can create a snapshot of the current status of the storage in use.
 For more information about how to create a snapshot, see Create snapshot.

 Caution